ubernostrum/django-contact-form/docs/forms.rst

     .. method:: save

-       If the form has data and is valid, will actually send the email, by calling :meth:`get_message_dict` and passing the result to Django's ``send_mail`` function.
+       If the form has data and is valid, will send the email, by calling :meth:`get_message_dict` and passing the result to Django's ``send_mail`` function.

     Note that subclasses which override ``__init__`` or :meth:`save` need to accept ``*args`` and ``**kwargs``, and pass them via